teslamate-org/teslamate/README.md

 ## FAQ

-**Sometimes, the first few minutes of a trip are not recorded even though the car was online.
+**Sometimes the first few minutes of a trip are not recorded even though the car was online.
 Why?**

 Ideally, TeslaMate would frequently scrape the Tesla API – 24/7.
 However, the vehicle cannot fall asleep as long as data is requested.
-Therefore, TeslaMate suspends scraping for 21 minutes if the vehicle idles for 15 minutes, so that it can go into sleep mode.
-Consequently, if you start driving again during those 21 minutes, nothing is logged.
+Therefore TeslaMate suspends scraping for 21 minutes if the vehicle idles for 15 minutes, so that it can go into sleep mode.
+Consequently, if you start driving again during those 21 minutes nothing is logged.

-**Solution:** To get around this, you can use your smartphone to tell TeslaMate to start scraping again.
+**Solution:** To get around this you can use your smartphone to tell TeslaMate to start scraping again.
 In short, create a workflow with [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=en) (Android) or [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) (iOS) that listens for connected Bluetooth devices.
-If a connection to your Tesla is established, send an HTTP PUT request to your publicly exposed TeslaMate instance.
+If a connection to your Tesla is established send an HTTP PUT request to your publicly exposed TeslaMate instance.

 _(With iOS 12 and below workflows are quite limited but can be triggered